sanjaybhat2004/Kossel/README.md

-A Discord Bot for learning Inorganic Chemistry for JEE.
+A Discord Bot for learning Inorganic Chemistry for JEE. (currenly broken after changes to Discord API)

 Made by me and RishiNanda Vanchi.